xuen11/technical-assessment-internship-frontend/README.md

 ### ✅ Task 4: Add a Modal
 - Create a modal that shows the Name, Email, Message fields after the user clicks on the submit button

+### ✅ Task 5 (Optional): Add an Angular application
+- Create a Single Page Application (SPA) with Angular that contains a form, validator and business logic.
+Include an example that makes HTTP calls.

 ## 🧪 Submission Instructions

 1. Fork/Clone this repository.